UnrealMultiple/TShockPlugin/PermaBuff/README.en.md

-# Permabuff permanent buff
+# PermaBuff permanent buff

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Ming
+- Author: Shao Siming
 - Source: None
-- Let the player have buffs permanently
+- Let players have buff forever.

 ## Update log